 24. DIRECTOR ORIENTATION AND EDUCATION.
-The General Counsel and the Chief Financial Officer will provide an orientation for new directors, and periodically provide materials or briefing sessions for all directors on subjects relevant to their discharge of their duties.
+The Chief Financial Officer will provide an orientation for new directors, and periodically provide materials or briefing sessions for all directors on subjects relevant to their discharge of their duties.

-8th Floor, 100 University Avenue Toronto, Ontario M5J 2Y1 www.computcrshorc.com
+8th Floor, 100 University Avenue Toronto, Ontario M5J 2Y1 www.computershare.com